Internal regulation

 • The blame

-• Definitive exclusion from the establishment or one of its ancillary services.
+• Definitive exclusion from the establishment or one of its associated services.

 The Principal can pronounce alone, the sanctions of the warning, the reprimand or the temporary exclusion of 5 days at most from the mostt when they are provided for by the internal regulations of the establishment drawn up in accordance with the provisions of article R.451-11 of the education code.